Byk3y/PREPAI/docs/pet_growth_prd.md

 ✅ PRODUCT REQUIREMENTS DOCUMENT (PRD) — Pet Growth System (Stage 1 MVP)

-PrepAI — Pet Engagement & Daily Task System
+Brigo — Pet Engagement & Daily Task System

 ⸻

 1. Overview

-The Pet Growth System is designed to increase user engagement in PrepAI by giving users a virtual study companion (the “Pet”) that levels up as they complete tasks.
+The Pet Growth System is designed to increase user engagement in Brigo by giving users a virtual study companion (the “Pet”) that levels up as they complete tasks.

 This PRD defines the Stage 1 MVP, using static PNGs only, a bottom sheet UI, and a simple points system that rewards exploration and daily use of the app.